De-jun-Zhang/ExplainableDataGeneration/README.md

 The experimental results with five repeats will be reported in SingleSample_Result, with the first column indicating the results on original data and the third column and subsequent columns indicating the results on generated data.

-[1]Cao, Z.J. and Gao, G., 2022.
+[1] Cao, Z.J. and Gao, G., 2022.
 Multi-omics single-cell data integration and regulatory inference with graph-linked embedding.
 Nature Biotechnology, 40(10), pp.1458-1466.
+[2] Hearst, M.A., Dumais, S.T., Osuna, E., Platt, J. and Scholkopf, B., 1998.
+Support vector machines.
+IEEE Intelligent Systems and their applications, 13(4), pp.18-28.
+[3] Chang, W., Shi, Y., Tuan, H. and Wang, J., 2022.
+Unified optimal transport framework for universal domain adaptation.
+Advances in Neural Information Processing Systems, 35, pp.29512-29524.